EVERGi/predict-then-schedule-university-activities/README.md

 ### Schedule optimisation

-The optimisation code has been tested successfully on Linux with python versions 3.7 and 3.8.
+The schedule optimisation code has been tested successfully on Linux with python versions 3.7 and 3.8.

-When everything is correctly installed you can execute the execute.py file in the optimise folder.
+When everything is correctly installed you can execute the [execute.py](optimise/execute.py) file in the optimise folder.

 !!!
 You need to execute it from inside the optimise folder so don't forget to execute the following command when in the root directory of the project:
 ```shell
 cd optimise
 ```

-The execution will run in about 30 minutes, the results shown are obtained running CMA-ES with a population size of 200 for 120 seconds.
-The improved solution and the battery schedule are generated exactly as for the competition.
+The execution will run in about 30 minutes, the results shown are obtained running CMA-ES with a population size of 100 for 12 hours.
+This execution is exactly the same as shown in section n IV-B5 of the paper.
-You can change the population size, evolutionary algorithm used and time to find the base solution in the execute.py file itself.
+You can change the population size, evolutionary algorithm used and time to find the base solution in the [execute.py](optimise/execute.py) file itself.

-The plots that appear show the graphs presented in the report but for the run you just executed and also the activity plot for the small_0 instance submitted for the competition and presented in the report.
+The plots that appear show the graphs presented in the paper but for the run you just executed and also the activity plot for the small_0 instance submitted for the competition and presented in the paper.
 In addition there is also a plot of the final load after improvement (in blue) and of the load with the battery (in orange) for the small_0 instance.